Establishing theories in energy science.

 Q5.
 Financial ability certificate

-When and how do I have to certify my financial ability and/or scholarship award?
+How and when do I need to provide proof of my financial ability and/or scholarship award?

 Q6.
 Scholarship opportunities after enrolment

-Are there any opportunities for scholarship application after I am enrolled in the IESC?
+Are there any scholarship opportunities after enrollment in the IESC?

 A6.
-Yes, privately-funded students will have opportunities to apply for scholarship/grant programmes organized by various sectors through the GSES.
-The selection process is on a competitive basis.
-Please note that the majority of scholarships are for the students who already have started the course at Kyoto and only a few scholarships are open to applications from candidates before enrolment.
+Yes, privately-funded students will have the opportunities to apply for scholarship/grant programmes organized by various sectors through the GSES.
+Selection is on a competitive basis.
+Please note that most scholarships are for students who have already started the course at Kyoto University, and only a few scholarships are open to applications from candidates before enrolment.

 FEES